THE DOVER WAR MEMORIAL PROJECT

 Morden cemetery memorial, by Dean SumnerHolbrook, J. A.

-He was the son of the late Mr and Mrs G. Holbrook, from Dover, and husband of Mrs Holbrook, from 1 Douglas Avenue, New Malden
+At the time of his death he was recorded on the casualty card as living in Canterbury.
+He was the son of the late Mr and Mrs George Holbrook, from Dover, and husband of Mrs (Hetty?)
+Holbrook, from 1 Douglas Avenue, New Malden.

 Gunner Holbrook's name on the panel, by Dean Sumner